-Certain types of exploit, particularly those used in drive-by downloads (i.e. exploits launched through a malicious web page), need to fetch their payload from another website before executing it.
+Certain types of exploit, particularly those used in drive-by downloads (i.e., exploits launched through a malicious web page), need to fetch their payload from another website before executing

+"Kaspersky's methodology of checking and tracking, along with in-depth and ongoing research into the most popular enterprise applications, makes the risk of false positives very low.
+It's possible to run this feature in interactive mode, if preferred." it.
 AEP can trace the origin of such files, identify the exact browser that initiated the download and retrieve the remote web address for the files.

-In addition, for certain kinds of programs, AEP can distinguish between files created with the user's consent and unauthorised new files.
+In addition, for certain kinds of programs, AEP can distinguish between files created with the user's consent and unauthorized new files.
 When an attempt is made to launch suspicious code, this information can help identify an exploit and block it.